bbauska/Coursera-Bootstrap/README.md

 be performed on that element, so that is the third part that you will see.

-As an example you can specify a jQuery statement like &dollar;("p") within codes, and then .hide.
+As an example you can specify a jQuery statement like \$("p") within codes, and then .hide.

 In this case what it implies is that, select all those HTML elements